Christine James

 With the Virtual Cell Platform itself, I needed to understand why adoption wasn't where it should be.
 The models were good.
 The science was solid.
 So why weren't more researchers using them?

-I ran discovery interviews across the user base and found the answer wasn't what anyone expected.
-The blocker wasn't model quality or scientific relevance - it was that researchers couldn't get the models to run in the first place.
-Environment setup failures, no worked examples, no on-ramp for scientists who weren't ML engineers by training.
+Working closely with our UX researcher, we ran discovery interviews across the user base - and the answer wasn't what anyone expected.
+The blocker wasn't model quality or scientific relevance.
+Researchers couldn't get the models to run in the first place.
+Environment setup failures, no working examples, no on-ramp for scientists who weren't ML engineers by training.

-The insight: the gap wasn't in the product, it was in the bridge between the product and the user's existing workflow.
+The insight that changed my roadmap: the gap wasn't in the product, it was in the bridge between the product and the user's existing workflow.

 The lightbulb moments started happening.
 That's what we were there for.